The Kimberley, Australia | June/July 2025

 A day of hunting for crocodiles, birds, crabs and unusual life forms.
 The morning zodiac cruise was timed around the low tide so we could find the strange mudskippers – fish which burrow in the mud and flap about on the top of the mud out of the water even though they are fish.

-Crocodiles were about but most looked like dark brown logs – the ones we found were laying in the sun warming up and didn’t move as they clicked and zoomed about.
-The highlight bird was the chestnut rail which arrived in a pair and posed for us in a dead tree.
+Crocodiles were about but most looked like dark brown logs – the ones we found were laying in the sun warming up and didn’t move as we clicked and zoomed about.
+The highlight was a pair of chestnut rails, arriving together and striking a pose on the gnarled limbs of a dead tree.
 Once again, the backdrop of ancient rock was the steadfast star of the show.

 After lunch it was the high tide Zodiac ride and this one involved moving through the mangrove canopy.
-A few crocs about but mostly it was zoomed up channel and looking for dolphins and birds.
+A few crocs about but mostly we zoomed up channel looking for dolphins and birds.

 Today’s wonder was a reef that appears at low tide and disappears into the ocean at high tide.
-Our visit was timed for the low tide and as we approached the reef on zodiac it was a narrow splice of land with channels of water flowing from the rising surface.
+Our visit was timed for the low tide and as we approached the reef by zodiac, it was a narrow splice of land with channels of water flowing from the rising surface.

-On the way back to the ship a humpback whale came out to play and moved amongst the zodiacs.
-The biggest excitement was waiting for our zodiac at the gangway, a sea snake.
-The snake was swimming beside the ship and heading for the platform, when its head came up towards the men waiting for our return that was a lot of shouting and jumping about.
-The snake then changed direction and headed for our zodiac – panic aboard.
-Thankfully an empty zodiac made it move out to sea and away from us.
-Last seen the zodiac driver was trying to take its picture in the choppy water.
+On the way back to the ship, a humpback whale came out to play and moved amongst the zodiacs.
+The biggest excitement was waiting for our zodiac at the gangway; a sea snake!
+It swam beside the ship, heading for the platform and when its head rose toward the men awaiting our return, chaos erupted: shouting, jumping, pure alarm.
+The snake then changed course and aimed for our zodiac—panic aboard.
+Fortunately, an empty zodiac nearby distracted it, prompting it to slither off into the open sea.
+Last seen, the zodiac driver was attempting to photograph it in the choppy water.

 It was approaching sunset by the time we got back from our walk, a beautiful scene of the red sky and the silhouettes of the ships, passengers and zodiacs.
 A crocodile had entered the bay, so the zodiac drivers wanted us to load as fast as possible.